Dravidian studies

-Dravidian studies (also Dravidology) is the academic field devoted to the Dravidian languages, literature, and culture.
-It is a superset of Tamil studies and a subset of South Asian studies.
+Dravidian studies (also Dravidology, Dravidiology) is the academic field devoted to the Dravidian languages, literature, and culture.
+It is a superset of Tamil studies and a subset of Indology.

 Early missionaries

 The 16th to 18th century missionaries who wrote Tamil grammars or lexica include Henrique Henriques, Bartholomaeus Ziegenbalg and Constantino Giuseppe Beschi.

 Dravidian language hypothesis

 The recognition that the Dravidian languages were a phylogenetic unit separate from Indo-European dates to 1816, and was presented by F. W. Ellis, Collector of Madras, at the College of Fort St. George.

 Nineteenth-century experts

 The 19th century contributors to the field of Dravidology were:

 Twentieth-century experts

 The noted Dravidologists from the twentieth century are: